Incorporating Reading Into Our Planning Meetings

 Over the past few quarters, we decided to experiment further with our all-day meeting format and made the reading more central to the experience.
 Rather than spending hours rehashing issues that were already being worked on anyway, we committed to making our planning meetings more about ideas, discovery, and long-term thinking.

-I went back and compiled the list of all the books we’ve read together in the past four years.
+I went back and compiled the list of all the books we’ve read together in the past five years.
 Seeing them in chronological order, it’s interesting to see how we’ve expanded our thinking as a leadership team influenced by not only the ideas in these books but also the accumulation and interaction of the ideas over time.

 Below are the list of books and some notes on how they impacted us.